 Why Get a Chatbot for Retail Specifically?

-Aside from all the general advantages, chatbots have (lead generation, low-cost, 24/7 availability, etc.), a chatbot for retail like the once discussed in this Shopify Chatbot, can also be very beneficial to its user for the following fundamental reasons:
+Aside from all the general advantages chatbots have (lead generation, low cost, 24/7 availability, etc.), a chatbot for retail like the one discussed in this Shopify Chatbot can also be very beneficial to its user for the following fundamental reasons:

 Alternatively, this could also mean seamless integration between communication channels.
 After all, customers appreciate the convenience of seamlessly connecting their chatbot interactions across different machines when deemed necessary.

 Handles multiple requests simultaneously without delay – the chatbot is, after all, simply part of the online query system of your platform.
 This is a pretty straightforward and self-explanatory perk of chatbots when used in just about any customer service application, as the more customers your business can handle, the more potential sales it can generate.
 However, it is particularly beneficial in retail precisely because the focus is solely on increasing the number of clients and purchases.

 Near-instantaneous response – the fundamental feature that supports a chatbot’s capability to handle multiple requests is its ability to provide replies in the blink of an eye.
 Well, telecommunication delays notwithstanding, of course.
 Human operators normally still need a few spaced moments even when reacting to standard interactions.